Ryan-W-Dev/Final_Project-SmartBrain/README.md

 Profile pictures are optional and stored with the user's PostgreSQL account.
 Supported formats are JPG, PNG, GIF, and WebP, with a maximum size of 5 MB.

-After signing in, a user can:
+After signing in, desktop users can hover over the profile picture to see the instruction **Click image to change your profile picture**.
+Clicking the image opens an in-image menu.
+On mobile and other touch devices, the hover-only instruction stays hidden and tapping the image opens the same menu.

+The menu provides these options:

-- Choose and preview a replacement picture
+- **Change profile image** — select and preview a replacement picture
-- Save the new picture to their account
-- Return to the default profile image
+- **Use default image** — preview the application's default picture
+- **Cancel** — close the menu without changing the current picture

+Selecting a replacement or the default image stages a preview.
+The account is not changed until the user selects **Save**.
+A second **Cancel** option discards the staged preview.
+The menu can also be closed with Escape or by clicking outside it.

+Saved changes update the authenticated user's PostgreSQL record.
+The saved picture is returned with a fresh, non-cached image URL during future sign-ins so the most recent version is displayed.

 ## Tech Stack